Recently updated on June 2nd, 2026 at 10:21 am

 You: Create Case Documents - "Packet"

-After the screening, this website will guide you through the rest of the steps to creating your case documents.
+After the screening, this website will guide you through the remaining steps needed to prepare your case documents.

-Just for your knowledge: In order to apply for an Illinois Civil No Contact Order (CNCO), you need to fill out and submit official Illinois court forms.
-These forms include questions about your situation and the people involved.
+For your information: To request an Illinois Civil No Contact Order (CNCO), you must complete and file official Illinois court forms.
+These forms ask for information about the incident, the respondent, and the protection you are requesting.

-The most important form is the Petition for Civil No Contact Order, which explains to the court why protection is needed.
+The most important form is the Petition for Civil No Contact Order, which explains the facts supporting your request and why you believe the court should issue a Civil No Contact Order.

 Step 4